2025 Annual Appeal

 Connecticut National Guard Foundation Scholarships

-The purpose of the SGT Felix M. Del Greco, Jr. Scholarship is to honor his memory by awarding annual scholarship(s) to children of Connecticut Army National Guard members who are attending an accredited undergraduate degree program.
+The purpose of the SGT Felix M. Del Greco, Jr. Scholarship is to honor his memory by awarding annual scholarship(s) to children of currently serving Connecticut Army National Guard members, who are attending an accredited undergraduate degree program.

 Applications for this scholarship must be obtained from the Connecticut Community Foundation (CCF), at their website: http://www.conncf.org.
 This is the only application accepted for this scholarship.
 All completed applications must be returned to CCF by the date specified on their application.

-For students who are a son or daughter of a current member of the CT Army National Guard:
+For students who are a son or daughter of a currently serving member of the CT Army National Guard:

 • Applicant does not need to reside in the Foundation’s 21-town service area.